sadafaleem/data_analysis_portfolio/README.md

 ### SQL - MySQL for Data Analytics and Business Intelligence - Udemy Course
 * Description: This is an easy to understand and comprehensive course offered on Udemy, covering essential SQL skills required for Business Analysis, Marketing, and Data Management.
 [Go to Course](https://www.udemy.com/course/sql-mysql-for-data-analytics-and-business-intelligence/)
-* Repository: This repository contains files included in this course
+* Repository: This repository contains files included in this course.
+[Go to Repository](https://github.com/sadafaleem/courses/tree/main/SQL%20MySQL%20for%20Data%20analysis%20and%20BI%20course%20Udemy/Queries)
 * Status: Completed